 For TXT files, each line of the file is used to specify an address or coordinate.
 Unlike XLSX and CSV, there is no option to name the resulting map pin when importing from TXT files.

 To set a place as an overnight stop (e.g. leave at 7 am), first add the pin to your route by setting it as a WayPt.
-Then tap the Route button, tap the pin in the list, and set a "Leave at..." layover of 7 am (no "full days" should be added to leave the next morning).
+Then, tap the Route button, tap the waypoint in the list, and set a "Leave at..." layover of 7 am (no "full days" should be added to leave the next morning).

-You can also find places to stop near sunset using inRoute's charts.
+You can also find places to stop near a particular time (or near sunset) using inRoute's charts.
 Tap the "Distance/Time" label at the bottom to switch to viewing a chart against time.
-Sunset markers are shown on the chart and, as with any point on the charts, they can be tapped to briefly flash that point along the route on the map.
-Zoom the chart or the map near the sunset/time you wish to stop.
+Sunset markers are shown on the chart and, as with any point on the charts, they can be tapped to briefly flash that point along the route on the map so you know where the time occurs.
+Zoom in on the chart near the time you wish to stop and the map will adjust to show that same area (or vice versa, zooming in on the map).
 Then tap the search field and select the "Route shown" or "Map" options and enter a search for "hotels", "campgrounds", etc, to find places to stay overnight.

 2) Customize Routes with the ALT Button: You can create your own custom route from available alternates for each leg by tapping the ALT button on the green Start pin (or any route pin).
 After selecting an alternate (if available), tap the "Next" button and repeat for the next leg, building up your route.
 Alternates can be compared by their leg label, which in addition to showing time and distance for that leg, also show images corresponding to any of the standard Custom Routes that the leg is included in.
 For example, the images can tell you which of the alternate legs has the Least Elevation Ascent or the Most Curvy roads, if you have these "Custom Route" types enabled.

-3) Customize Routes by Dropping Pins: Custom routes and user-specified alternates (the ALT button) generally do not increase the location-to-location leg time by more than ~25% compared to the fastest leg.
+3) Customize Routes by Dropping Pins: Custom routes and user-specified alternates (the ALT button) may not include the route you want.
 If you prefer a different alternate than those available, you can drop a pin to force the route along your preferred road.
-To drop a pin on your preferred road, use a long press on map.
-You can drag dropped pins (purple) as needed to place them along your preferred road.
+To drop a pin on your preferred road, press and hold on the map.
+You can press and hold on dropped pins (purple) to drag them and place them precisley along your preferred road (the pin drops exactly where the sharp end of the pin is located when you release it).
 Finally, add the pin to your route by setting its Waypoint checkbox.Using data charts

 You can also compare alternate legs with inRoute's charts by Curviness, Elevation, or Weather.
 Each chart's Info button shows the chart's Max/Min/Average (as well as Ascent/Descent for the Elevation chart).
 Note that when you first show a leg's alternates (e.g. with the ALT button), the range of the chart's x-axis will also show that leg only, allowing detailed comparisons of legs (using the "Range Shown" section of the Info statistics).